A brief introduction is in order.

 I specialise in European and Dutch public procurement law and continue to do so through my research, teaching and other activities.

 My (so far, fingers crossed, well-received) book ‘EU Public Procurement Law & Self-organisation’ deals with the influence of EU public procurement law on self-organisation by public authorities (first reviews after publication in Dutch & English).
 I was fortunate enough to be a Visiting Scholar at The George Washington University’s Government Procurement Program in Washington D.C.
 On this subject, I regularly publish in international and national journals to advance it further, and am a co-author of the Dutch legal commentary “Tekst & Commentaar Aanbestedingsrecht”.
-At present, I have taken an interest in sustainability and how to achieve it through public procurement.
+Sustainable and responsible insourcing and oursourcing is key in all of this!

 I love lecturing.